mangalam-research/wed/doc/usage.rst

   to view the demo with an optimized file tree.

 The demo currently starts with an empty document using a vanilla TEI schema.
-Things you can do:

-* Hit F1 to get help.
-This help also displays the information regarding how and when the wed instance you are using was built.

-* Use the left mouse button to bring up a context menu.
-Such a menu exists for starting tags and all positions that are editable.
-This menu allows inserting elements.
-Ctrl-/ also brings up this menu.

-* Insert text where text is valid.

-* Ctrl-[ to reduce the :ref:`label visibility <label_visibility>` level.

-* Ctrl-[ to increase the label visibility level.

-* Ctrl-Z to undo.

-* Ctrl-Y to redo.

-* Ctrl-C to copy.

-* Ctrl-V to paste.

-* Ctrl-X to cut.

-  .. warning:: Browsers put significant obstacles into the path of any
-               JavaScript code that wants to handle cutting itself.
-(It is a security issue.)
-Consequently, it is possible that cutting won't work on your platform.
-Wed *cannot* verify that cutting *will* work on your platform and cannot for now *reliably* issue warnings about problems.
-So... it is possible that if you try to cut, the selected data will be deleted from the editing screen but will **not** be copied into the clipboard.
+See :doc:`help` to learn what wed can do, in general.

-* Ctrl-S to save.
-The data is currently dumped into a file located at ``build/ajax/save.txt``, and you won't be able to reload it.
+When you save with this demo, the data is currently dumped into a file located at ``build/ajax/save.txt``.
+You won't be able to reload data from that file.
 For full functionality wed needs to be used with a server able to save the data and serve it intelligently.

-* Ctrl-` to go into development mode.
+:kbd:`Ctrl-\`` allows to go into development mode.
 Since this is meant only for developers, you should read the source code of wed to know what this allows.
 (In particular, search for ``this._development_mode`` in the ``_globalKeydownHandler`` method.)

 It is possible to run the kitchen sink with a different mode than the default one (generic) by passing a ``mode`` parameter in the URL, for